rayalan/binary-adages/content/pages/profile-interview-answers.md

 I was project manager and architect on a project to replace a brittle legacy in-house system with a modern third-party solution.
 Many of the project requirements were non-functional requirements -- easily modifiable, maintainable by any developer rather than specialized database experts, testable in a non-production environment, able to make incremental changes without impacting all users -- the sorts of usual goodness one wants from software systems.

 After investigating the options, researching the existing code, listening to coworkers, and doing a few prototypes, I had a plan.
 The basic idea was to build a microservice with its own standalone data storage.
-This microservice would interface with the 3rd-party solution, which would do the bulk of the work, as well as our other systems.
+This microservice would interface with the third-party solution, which would do the bulk of the work, as well as our other systems.
 This approach allowed the microservice to isolate the solution from everything else, and by virtue of having a well-designed microservice, we'd pick up the non-functional requirements along the way.

 Now the company had a brilliant database architect named Kaden.
 And he had a vision for the database as a well-connected, well-designed monolith -- a single database fully interconnected with foreign keys.
 The legacy system already had tables in the database, and the new solution could designed to be compatible with those tables.
 (For context, Kaden was also the original designer of the legacy system, and it was very much his baby.)